MathML/MathMLinHTML5-tests/README.md

 [MathML in HTML5 implementation note](http://www.mathml-association.org/MathMLinHTML5/).
 We follow the formats and conventions of
 [W3C's Test the Web Forward Project](http://testthewebforward.org/),
 please read their documentation for details.
-The main goals are to help implementers to verify conformance with the technical description given in the MathML in HTML5 note and to provide a set of automatable tests to integrate into the testing framework of web browser developers.
+The main goals are:
+- helping implementers to verify conformance with the technical description given in the MathML in HTML5 note.
+- provide a set of automatable tests to integrate into the testing framework of web browser developers.

 ## Installation